iromanovsky/irom.info/_posts/2023-11-20-resume-as-code.md

 ## Discussion

-As usual, I'm happy to discuss these topics with you in LinkedIn comments.
+As usual, I'm happy to discuss this topic with you in LinkedIn comments.
 If you want to support this post to get more exposure, please use [this link]() to react, comment, or repost.